 Although they might still be a little homesick, they’ll have settled into a routine and should appear more confident than they were a month or two ago.

 Here are a few more things about Family Weekend that it’s helpful to know as you make your plans.

 Make hotel reservations quickly if you haven’t already.
-My family generally books a hotel by late spring or early summer.
+My family generally books a hotel by early summer.